andyrobinson/ard-nav/README.md

 * The rotary PID appears to deal with steering satisfactorily, but needs tuning

-### Plan for addressing crashing

-* Could be
-    * Hardware glitches causing software to crash - only ways to improve hardware are to change value of pull-up resistor or improve isolation of 3.3v power supply.  _Measure using the scope.
-Could add ceramic capacitance.
-Also make sure library is running at no more than 100KHz_
-    * Problems with libraries - compare the ones we have on their own for longevity and error detection.
-If neither are good then possibly rewrite the alternative library for SAMD21. _Try error handling of different libraries (WIRE, DMAC)_
-    * Interaction with other parts of the system - I'm looking at you GPS time based interrupt! _Experiments with different combinations, try disabling the GPS interrupt while reading/writing to I2C.
-What other parts of the system could be interfering with I2C?
-Perhaps the servo stuff_

 ## Observations from field tests

 ### 8 Jan 2023, Platt Fields Park